janstarke/ntdsextract2/README.md

 SUBCOMMANDS:
     computer    display computer accounts
+    entry       display one single entry from the directory information tree group       Display groups
-    help        Print this message or the help of the given subcommand(s) timeline    create a timeline (in bodyfile format) user        Display user accounts
+    help        Print this message or the help of the given subcommand(s) search      search for entries whose values match to some regular expression timeline    create a timeline (in bodyfile format) tree        display the directory information tree
+    types       list all defined types
+    user        Display user accounts

 ```